HISTORY OF IWS

 At 20 years old and without capital, Woody began Skyline Aviation, the flight school, rental and charter operation at Lakeside Airport.
 Cessna Aircraft gave Woody a $25,000 line of credit which at that time would buy three planes.
 Within a few years at age 26, Woody incorporated and purchased the Lakeside Airport from its then owners.

-In 1984, with a new airline flying, the airport was renamed West Houston Airport (IWS) to help in promoting its location and facilitate advertising the airport to the general public.
+A plan to build a new terminal and provide airline service to Dallas Love and other regional cities soon became reality.
+The airport was renamed West Houston Airport (IWS) to help in promoting its location and facilitate advertising the airport to the general public.

-Today, West Houston Airport is a vibrant community asset producing over three hundred direct and indirect jobs and providing more than $30,000,000 in annual airport related revenus from the many airport related businesses.
+Today, West Houston Airport is a vibrant community asset producing over three hundred direct and indirect jobs and providing more than $100,000,000 in annual airport related revenues from the many airport related businesses.
 With close to four hundred based aircraft and 150,000 annual operations, West Houston Airport is poised for the future.
 It's all about Location, Location, Location!

 Note: Click on images for larger views.
 "Next" and "Prev" links appear when you hover over the upper right and left sides of the enlarged photos.